-There are times in your life when your day stretches like a rubber band, not too long to the point of breaking, but just long enough to make you feel hungry for more…
+There are times in your life when your day stretches like a rubber band, not too long to the point of breaking, but just long enough to reach your limit yet make you feel hungry for more…

 Day 3 – 29 Aug 2009 | Chandra Taal – Kunzum Pass – Losar – Kaja – Spiti Valley

-I have woken up many times during this sleepless night, at around 4:30 am I decide to get out and check if it’s any better outside, the Chandra valley was drenched in darkness.
-I closed my eyes and tried to sleep again but sleep came in bits when I woke up it was 5:20 am.
+I have woken up countless times during this night, presently at 4:30 am I decide to get out and check if it is any better outside, the Chandra valley was drenched in darkness.
+I came back and closed my eyes and tried to sleep again when I woke up it was 5:20 am.
 I got up mechanically like I always do and looked around for toilet, seeing that there wasn’t any in our camp, I turned back and my thoughts were broken by the visuals of a massive wall like a mountain that enclosed one side of the valley.

 (Update: in 2009 camping was allowed in the vicinity of the lake).

-We were at the base of an enormous mountain, the massive structure has an overpowering appearance.
-It’s dusky brown surface constituted largely of loose gravel over large rocks and the bottom of the hill had heaps of fallen gravel and big boulders.
+We were at the base of an enormous mountain; the massive structure has an overpowering appearance. it is dusky brown surface constituted largely of loose gravel over large rocks and the bottom of the hill had heaps of fallen gravel and big boulders.

 After a few clicks I turned my attention towards Chandra Taal, interestingly I realised that all this while I have not entertained the idea that ‘I was at Chandra Taal!’ at least not once since the morning.
 I was now in the mood for a trip around the lake soaking all the beauty I could.

 I decided to keep an upper limit of 45 minutes for the walk.